-Our Company and the Promoter Selling Shareholder entered into an Underwriting Agreement with the Underwriters on or after the determination of the Offer Price.
-After signing the Underwriting Agreement, our Company will file this Prospectus with the RoC.
-This Prospectus has details of the Offer Price, Offer Size and underwriting arrangements and is complete in all material respects.
+- ➤ Our Company, the Promoter Selling Shareholder and the Underwriters intend to enter into an Underwriting Agreement after the finalisation of the Offer Price. - After signing the Underwriting Agreement, an updated Red Herring Prospectus will be filed with the RoC in accordance with applicable law, which then would be termed as the 'Prospectus'.
+The Prospectus will contain details of the Offer Price, Offer size, and underwriting arrangements and will be complete in all material respects.